LukasFuchs/GeoModBox.jl/docs/src/man/examples/PoissonVariablek.md

 # ----------------------------------------------------------------------- #
 ```

-Dirichlet boudnary condition are assumed on all sides.
+Dirichlet boundary conditions are applied on all sides.

 ```Julia
 # Boundary conditions --------------------------------------------------- #